wp-plugins/show-pages-list/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Simple plugin that gives you the urls of your pages only.
+Simple plugin that gives you the urls of your pages, posts and everything else.

 == Description ==

-Simple plugin that gives you the urls of your pages only.
+Developed by [www.lije-creative.com](http://www.lije-creative.com), this is a simple plugin that gives you the urls of your pages, posts and everything else.
+It is useful to generate a network chart.
+You can learn more about how to [create a network chart using Google Fusion tables here](http://www.lije-creative.com/visualiser-linking-interne-tables-fusion/) (Blog post in french).

 == Installation ==